-While there is clear lack of access to Information and Communications Technologies (ICTs) in local communities, particularly in rural areas, there is an almost universal access to social media and other platforms via cell phone technologies.
+While there is clear lack of access to Information and Communications Technologies (ICTs) in local communities, particularly in rural areas, there is wide access to social media and other platforms via cell phone technologies.
 Innovative ways could be found to reach audiences and potential visitors via these technologies.